Skip to content

 Searching Applications

-To search for a specific application, simply click on the search bar located at the top left of the page, to the right of the Applications header and 'Create New Application' button.
-From there, you can search by the applicant's name, phone number, broker name, or the subject property address.
+To do a global search for a specific application, simply click on the magnifying glass icon.
+From there, you can search by the applicant's name, phone number, or broker name.

 As you type in the search bar, the display will automatically update to show only borrowers that match the entered text.
 If you want to see all active borrowers, simply remove the entered text.